camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03c-delegation-code.html.md

 }
 ```

-It is also possible to use a delegation class that implements the <code>org.camunda.bpm.engine.delegate.JavaDelegate</code> interface.
-These delegation classes can then be reused in other constructs, such as a delegation for a serviceTask.
+It is also possible to use Field Injection to pass process variables or the execution to the delegation class.
+Note that each time a delegation class referencing activity is executed, a separate instance of this class will be created.

 The second execution listener is called when the transition is taken.
 Note that the listener element
 doesn't define an event, since only take events are fired on transitions.
 Values in the event